Debt & Credit Help Paying Off Debt

 • Requires good credit

-Balance transfer credit cards are cards that offer a 0% intro APR for a period — typically 12 months or more.
-A balance transfer could make sense if you’re confident that you can pay off most or all of the debt before the end of the balance transfer period.
+Balance transfer credit cards offer a 0% intro APR for a set period — often 12 months or more — after you open an account.
+A balance transfer could make sense if you’re confident you can pay off most or all of the debt before the end of the introductory period.

 Nonprofit credit counseling